elan-ev/tobira/docs/docs/dev/various-info.md

 - When coloring something that has to do with focus (e.g. an outline), use `focus`.
 - For errors or potentially destructive actions, use the `danger*` colors.
-- For call-to-action elements and elements with positive conotation, use the `happy*` colors.
+- For call-to-action elements and elements with positive connotation, use the `happy*` colors.
   Of course, `happy` is often the same as `primary`, but you should still specify `happy`, pretending they are different.
 - For all other things that should be colored (i.e. not grey), use `primary*`
 - For all greys, well, use `grey*`.